MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sales-mobile/enable-sales-mobile.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 The Dynamics 365 Sales mobile app is an intuitive mobile experience that offers quick access to customer information and makes it easy to keep this information current.
-This simplifies customer relationship management<!--note from editor: Suggested, to avoid using "experience" two times.
-I realize "CRM" is a common acronym, but I think the spelled-out phrase makes this sentence a bit easier to read.--> and helps sellers focus on selling.
+This simplifies customer relationship management and helps sellers focus on selling.

 Field sellers spend a lot of time on the road, traveling to meet customers.
 "On-the-go" time can become productive time with this mobile app, which is available on iOS and Android.